danielj0nes/web-accessibility/README.md

 _Can you change the contrast ratio of the content so that they become more legible?_

 - We changed the light gray fonts into black, which increased the contrast ratio between the white background.
-- We also used orange color for highlighting & hover, which also shows high contrast with black color.
+- We also used orange colour for highlighting & hover, which also shows high contrast with black colour.
 - We used hover many times to enable people with less visibility to see where they're with the mouse.
 - To make clicking easier for these people, we also made hyperlink to the whole div in News&Events and made it to be orange when there's mouseover.
 - We made the gaps between the navigation bar bigger to make people see the different elements easier.

 ### Page Regions

 _For the homepage, the HTML code is inside the index.html file.
-After opening it in your favorite code editor, try to identify different regions in this page and use appropriate landmarks to mark them.
+After opening it in your favourite code editor, try to identify different regions in this page and use appropriate landmarks to mark them.
 How many regions, e.g. header, navigation, etc. are there in the Web page_

-- There are regions in the given html files but they're not explicitely maked by HTML5 semantic tags.
-We added 'header', 'navigation','main', 'footer' tags to mark these regions correctly for each html file.
+- There are regions in the given html files but they're not explicitly marked by HTML5 semantic tags.
+We added 'header', 'navigation', 'main', and 'footer' tags to mark these regions correctly for each html file.

 ### Accessible font size

 _Have you already tested the two buttons on the top of the of Web page where you can increase or decrease the font sizes of the whole page?
 Does it work as expected?
 If not, can you implement the JavaScript that will dynamically scale all the font sizes?_

-- Yes, we implemented the fontchange function for the buttons.
+- Initially this did not work as expected, so we implemented the `changeFontSize()` function for both buttons to scale the text either up or down.

 ### Reading order